3rd Assault Brigade: Controversies

+The 3rd Assault Brigade has attracted controversy over its origins in the Azov Battalion, and its continued association with the Azov Movement, particularly because of the presence of personnel accused of holding far-right or neo-Nazi views and the use of symbols associated with the far right.

 According to the independent French investigative online newspaper Mediapart, the French army trained soldiers from the 3rd Assault Brigade at the La Courtine camp, in the Creuse in 2023.
 Several of them displayed neo-Nazi symbols and on their social network profiles, including "Hitlerian salutes, Celtic crosses, emblems of several SS divisions, skulls, pictures of Adolf Hitler".
 Mediapart asked the French Ministry of the Armed Forces to comment on the matter.
 The response was "It is the Ukrainian armed forces that organise the flow and selection of Ukrainian soldiers sent to France and Europe.
 We therefore have no comment to make on this organisation."
 The Politician Catherine Couturier protested against the Ministry of the Armed Forces.

 In 2022, the Canadian Army was also criticised for training soldiers of the 3rd Assault Brigade.

 In July 2024, the brigade organised a tour through Europe to recruit volunteers and promote their image.
 After protests from left-wing groups, especially in Germany, events in Berlin, Hamburg, Rotterdam, Cologne and Brussels were cancelled.

+The NGO Promote Ukraine responded to this kind of criticism: "Among the soldiers of the brigade are representatives of different nations—Georgians, Americans, Jews, Armenians, Tatars, Belarusians, Swedes, etc.—who are fighting side by side with Ukrainians to stop the genocide started by the Russian Federation".
+Indeed, there are reports on Jews serving within the 3rd Assault Brigade, including Hungarian volunteer Benjamin Aser who got killed in the Kharkiv region in May 2025.
+Platoon commander Igor Tish who also served in the Israel Defense Forces stated in an interview with Ukrainian Jewish Encounter: "The Third Assault Brigade, which separated from Azov, has a very respectful attitude to Jews and other ethnic minorities; they have punishment for saying bad words about nationalities".